Blog

 Yes!
 There’s a blessing in both giving and receiving.

-The Bible has so many verses about being blessed when you give or better put; verses that promise a reward for the act of giving.
+The Bible has many verses about being blessed when you give, or, better yet, verses that promise a reward for the act of giving.

-But let’s look at this one verse in Acts 20:35 “In everything I did, I showed you that by this kind of hard work we must help the weak, remembering the words the Lord Jesus himself said: ‘It is more blessed to give than to receive.’
-This verse does not only encourage us to help the weak but goes on to remind us about the exact words of Jesus – “It is more blessed to give than to receive”.
+But let’s look at this one verse in Acts 20:35: “In everything I did, I showed you that by this kind of hard work, we must help the weak, remembering the words the Lord Jesus himself said: ‘It is more blessed to give than to receive.’
+This verse not only encourages us to help the weak but also reminds us of the exact words of Jesus: “It is more blessed to give than to receive.”

-It’s obvious that two acts are being compared here: to give and to receive, using the comparative adjective “more blessed than”.
-This simply means, there is a blessing in giving and in receiving but comparatively, the giver is more blessed than the receiver.
-Well, that to me means, give and receive.
+It’s obvious that two acts are being compared here: giving and receiving, using the comparative adjective “more blessed than.”
+This means there is a blessing in giving and receiving, but comparatively, the giver is more blessed than the receiver.

 I am therefore excited to know that the orphans and needy children in Ghana who benefit from our foundation are as blessed as any other receiver.